 11. English Language Requirements

-Students enrolling Certificate in Professional Wine Knowledge need to have an IELTS (general English) score of 6.0 or equivalent.
-All other NZQA courses require IELTS 5.5
+Students enrolling in Certificate in Professional Wine Knowledge need to have an IELTS (general English) score of 6.0 or equivalent.
+All other NZQA courses require IELTS 5.5.

 Although IELTS is our preferred assessment method there are other recognised programmes such as TOEFL, University of Cambridge and NZCEL.
 We work regularly with the following English Language Schools: